abbott567/blog/src/posts/stop-trying-to-recruit-unicorns-with-acorns/content.md

 IAAP has a formal exam with an invigilator which you will need to study for.
 Which is super overwhelming and stressful for a lot of neurodivergent people.
 It's not designed in a way which caters for these people drawn to the accessibility industry in the first place.

-It's kind of ironic that accessibility specialists often need to advise organisations on reasonable adjustments, but the certification they often need to do does not afford them the same opportunities.
+It's kind of ironic that accessibility specialists often need to advise organisations on reasonable adjustments, but the certification they often need in order to do this, does not afford them the same opportunities.

 ##### It's IAAP or nothing